asamallab/MCBF/RoF/README.md

        * cana_depth: canalyzing depth of the RoF
        * expressions: the Boolean expression of the RoF.
        * isomorphisms: all permutations and negations of the inputs of the RoF.
-  2. RoF_checker.py : Program to check if a Boolean function is a RoF.
+  2. RoF_checker.py : Program to check if a Boolean function is a RoF (This program makes use of RoF_catalog as a look-up table to check for RoFs).
   3. RoF_generator.py : Program to generate all the representative RoFs for a given number of inputs.

-## Attention
-The RoF_checker.py makes use of RoF_catalog as a look-up table to check for RoFs.

 ## Algorithm Flowchart for the RoF_checker
 <img src="RoF_checker_flowchart.png">